-Anna McIntyre to Receive The Spirit of Skiing Award
+Phil Gravink and Stan Judge to be Honored with The Spirit of Skiing Award

 The Spirit of Skiing Award is given in conjunction with New England Ski Museum’s annual meeting.
 A reception and short business meeting precede the dinner, and when the meal is over the Spirit of Skiing Award is presented.
-Cost of the dinner is $75.00 per person before October 1, 2019 or $85.00 thereafter.
-Tables of 10 may be reserved for $750.00 before October 1 or $850.00 thereafter.
+Cost of the dinner is $125.00 per person and tables of 10 may be reserved for $1,250.00.
 All proceeds support the non-profit New England Ski Museum.

 The New England Ski Museum is a non-profit member-supported organization with the mission to collect, preserve and exhibit objects, literature and imagery related to the history of skiing.
 It maintains museums open to the public at Franconia Notch State Park and North Conway, New Hampshire.